AshiqAhamed17/Smart-contract-security/4-puppy-raffle-audit/audit-data/findings.md

-## [M-#] Looping through the players array to check for duplicates in the `PuppyRaffle.sol::enterRaffle`is a potential denial of service (DoS) attack, incrementing gas cost for the future entrance.
+## [M-1] Looping through the players array to check for duplicates in the `PuppyRaffle.sol::enterRaffle`is a potential denial of service (DoS) attack, incrementing gas cost for the future entrance.

 ### Description:
 The `PuppyRaffle.sol::enterRaffle` function  loops through the `players` array to check for duplicates.
 However, the longer the `players` array is, the more checks a player will have to make.
 This mean the gas costs for the players who entered right when the raffle starts will be dramatically lower than those who enter later.